Blog

 • The national nonpartisan group Braver Angels offers free online courses (each taking about 40 minutes to complete) to help people cope and communicate amid political divides in communities, on social media and within families.
 Additionally, Braver Angels Oregon is hosting free post-election events across the state in the coming weeks and months that are open to the public.

-Election Anxiety?
+Political Stress?
 I Can Help You Work Through It

 Four Truths About Thriving in Trauma Recovery | Map Your Healing Journey